Black Basta Ransomware

 What is Black Basta Ransomware?

-A ransomware group called Black Basta made its debut in April 2022 and they are most commonly known for their double extortion strategy.
+Black Basta ransomware has become a major threat since it was first discovered in April 2022, gaining high notoriety given its high-profile victims and double extortion methods.
 This means that the malware not only denies the victim access to their files, but also steals the data in order to blackmail the victim into paying the ransom.
 In order to add pressure on the victims, the ransomware group will leak the stolen data over time until the ransom is paid in full.
 There are speculations that the Black Basta group is an affiliate of Conti Ransomware which is an extremely dangerous malware group originating from Russia, first observed in the year 2020.
 This attacker group is known to target the data of organizations, businesses, companies, or enterprises that have not yet been encrypted and take control of their systems in order to shut down their networks.

 How Does Black Basta Ransomware Work?